hima-97/ECG-Arrhythmia-Classification/README.md

 The project utilizes a Random Forest classifier, an ensemble learning method known for its accuracy and robustness.
 The classifier is fine-tuned through hyperparameter optimization, ensuring optimal performance.
 The model undergoes extensive evaluation, including accuracy assessment and cross-validation, to validate its effectiveness in heartbeat classification.

 # Requirements
-The following Python librarires are required to execute the code:
+The following Python libraries are required to execute the code:

 * numpy: For data manipulation and numerical computations
 * scipy: For scientific and technical computations